ExpoSEJS/ExpoSE/lib/S$/README.md

+## S$
-## Implementation of helper functions used for the assertion / assumption rewriting by Tropigate
+Implementation of helper functions used for the assertion / assumption rewriting by Tropigate